kongware/ftor/README.md

 Ident.map(sqr) (x); // Ident(25)
 ```
 Every instance of an ftor specific type includes two properties, which are accessable via `Symbol`s.
-This is essentially done to preclude name conflicts with third party libraries. `$tag` is used to enable a primitive form of pattern matching. ftor offers other sum types with several value constructors, which benefit more form this approach. `$x` provides access to the actual boxed value.
+This is essentially done to preclude name conflicts with third party libraries. `$tag` is used to enable a primitive form of pattern matching. ftor offers other sum types with several value constructors, which benefit more form this approach.

+`$x` provides access to the actual boxed value.
+Please note that there are other types like `Option` that carry out effects which make it useless to retrieve their value, unless you are willing to lose the abstraction.
+Such types have a private accessor `Symbol` only known within the type class.
+As you know there is no real privacy in Javascript, not even with `Symbol`s, but it is strongly recommended in theses cases to access boxed values only through the corresponding type class.

-Nice, but why symbols?
-Well, instead of using strings like "ftor/map" for instance, which inavitably are going to be accessed via a variable in order to avoid typing, I prefer `Symbol`s, which were designed to fulfill exactly this task.
-There is a name convention in ftor that every `Symbol` has a leading `$` sign in its name, so that no names are blocked for regular variables.
+Why does ftor use `Symbol`s instead of just strings?
+Well, in order to avoid name conflicts strings lead quickly to names like "ftor/map", for instance.
+Such properties are eventually accessed via variables to safe some key strokes. `Symbol`s were designed to circumvent name clashes in the first place.
+There is a naming convention in ftor that every `Symbol` has a leading `$` sign in its name, so that they are not blocked for regular variables.

 While it is somewhat laborious to pass type reps explicitly, they offer the following advantages: